gongbaodd/gongbaodd.github.io/_docs/2025/09/14/avrutimuuseum.md

     url: https://res.cloudinary.com/dmq8ipket/image/upload/v1757876731/IMG_8101_jsl7ek.jpg
     alt: selfie
 ---
-# Avrutimuuseum: Computer Museum in Estonia
+# Arvutimuuseum: Computer Museum in Estonia

-Today I dropped by the **Avrutimuuseum**, the Computer Museum in Estonia.
+Today I dropped by the **Arvutimuuseum**, the Computer Museum in Estonia.
 Such a nostalgic trip through the history of computing — from Soviet-era machines to quirky devices that once shaped (and sometimes failed) the future of tech. 🚀

 ---